dbaumgarten/FToDTF/README.md

 ## Documentation
 You can find the auto-genrated documentation for the code here: https://dbaumgarten.github.io/FToDTF/
 The architecture documentation (german only) can be found here: https://github.com/dbaumgarten/FToDTF/blob/master/docs/architecture/architecture.md

+## Acknowledgements
+Computations for this work (like the testing of the distributed-training functionalities) were done with resources of Leipzig University Computing Centre.